 Benefits of Tenant Background Checks

 In fact, the tenants most likely to resist your requirement for a background check are the ones you don’t want on your property in the first place.
 A refusal to authorize a background check indicates that the individual may have something to hide.
 In many cases, once such an individual finds out you require background checks of all applicants, he or she may proceed no further in the application process or refrain from applying in the first place.
-Therefore, background checks help you screen potential tenants even before any information is obtained.
+Therefore, background checks help you screen potential tenants even before obtaining any information.

 If one of your tenants commits a crime on your property and you didn’t conduct a background check to find out if he or she had a criminal record and posed a potential threat, you could be held liable for any damages that result.
 Failure to perform a background check could be interpreted as negligence, an actionable civil offense.